jandginvestment/simple-ng-loader/README.md

 ## Compatibility

-Compatible verymuch with angular 9.0.0 version
+Compatible verymuch with angular 9.0.0 and above versions

 ## Dependancy
     HttpClientModule